OfficeDev/outlook-dev-docs/docs/add-ins/metadata-for-an-outlook-add-in.md

 Similar to roaming settings, changes to custom properties are stored on in-memory copies of the properties for the current Outlook session.
 To make sure these custom properties will be available in the next session, use [CustomProperties.saveAsync](/javascript/api/outlook_1_5/office.CustomProperties#saveasync-callback--asynccontext-).

 These add-in-specific, item-specific custom properties can only be accessed by using the **CustomProperties** object.
-These properties are different from the custom, MAPI-based, [UserProperties](https://docs.microsoft.com/office/vba/api/Outlook.UserProperties) in the Outlook object model, and extended properties in Exchange Web Services (EWS).
+These properties are different from the custom, MAPI-based [UserProperties](https://docs.microsoft.com/office/vba/api/Outlook.UserProperties) in the Outlook object model, and extended properties in Exchange Web Services (EWS).
 You cannot directly access **CustomProperties** by using the Outlook object model, EWS, or REST.
 To learn how to access **CustomProperties** using EWS or REST, see the section [Get custom properties using EWS or REST](#get-custom-properties-using-ews-or-rest).

 ### Using custom properties